 The Office of Residence Life seeks to match students based on the list of questions answered on the roommate questionnaire form including sleep and study habits, your major, and hobbies.
 The staff carefully matches students based on similarity to ensure success here at Bay Path in academics, a social setting, and residential living.

 As you think about your roommate and how you hope to interact, both of you might consider the following as talking points:

 - Communicate (...and not just via social media or texting!)!
 Call them and TALK to them!
-This is the most effective tool for living together happily.
+This is the most effective tool for living together comfortably.

-- How do you both intend to discuss habits, values and priorities?
+- How do you both intend to discuss habits, personal values and priorities?

-- How do you act when you are angry, depressed, stressed, or happy?
-How do you expect your roommate to behave when you are feeling any of these emotions?
+- What type of environment is best for you when you are angry, depressed, stressed, or happy?
+How do you expect your roommate to support when you are feeling any of these emotions?

-- Which of your belongings can and cannot be borrowed? (i.e. clothing, food)
+- Which of your belongings can and cannot be borrowed or shared? (i.e. clothing, food, electronics)

 - When are visitors and/or friends welcome?
 For how long?